This picture is special to me, because I've been there.

 A few minutes later, my father found us.
 We loaded the remaining scouts and went home.

-It was years later when I first saw "Six Images of Lenin on the Keyboard".
+It was years later when I first saw "Six Apparitions of Lenin on the Piano".
 But when I saw it, I recognized it instantly.
 I've been there.